 In vitro Transcription

-RNA production systems, consensus oligos, vectors and ribonucleotides to support in vitro expression studies.
+RNA synthesis kits, consensus oligos, vectors and ribonucleotides to support in vitro expression studies.

 qPCR and RT-qPCR